darron/sysadvent-docker/Article.md

 Now let's do something useful.
 ----------

+Let's tell the octohost server cluster to:

+1. Compile a git repo.
+2. Push it to the Docker INDEX
+3. Have another server pull that container.
-Let's tell the build server to compile a git repo, push it to the Docker INDEX, then pull and launch it so it's viewable from the web.
+4. Then launch it so it's viewable from the web.

+Here's how we kick it off:

 `serf event build https://github.com/darron/sysadvent-harp.git,sysadvent/harp-example`